Ai English Speaking Apps |

 A third option — when AI is not enough

-Both Speak and ELSA Speak hit a ceiling because AI cannot match the unpredictability of a real conversation partner, cannot give you culturally-aware correction, and cannot adjust its style mid-conversation when it senses you are confused.
+Both Speak and ELSA Speak hit a ceiling because even full-duplex voice AI like GPT-Live cannot supply the thing you are actually training for: a real person whose judgment you feel, whose attention you must hold, and whose reactions carry real stakes.
 After 8-12 weeks of using either app, most learners need a human in the loop.

 EngVarta sits in that gap as a third option.
 Instead of an AI tutor, EngVarta connects you to a TESOL/ESL-certified English Expert for live 1-on-1 audio sessions.
 You select 15, 25, or 50 minutes, and connect to an Expert in minutes.
 The Expert pays attention and offers immediate corrections throughout the call — focusing on pronunciation, grammar, and fluency — and gives summarized feedback at the conclusion of the session Sessions are recorded and accessible for 30 days.

-The functional difference: a Speak AI does not get tired, but it also does not detect the moment you stopped tracking the conversation.
+The functional difference: a Speak AI does not get tired, but it also does not care whether you push yourself or coast through the session.
 A human Expert does.
 A human Expert can adjust the topic when she senses you are bored, slow down when you are lost, push you when you are coasting, and bring back a phrase you used incorrectly six minutes earlier.

 Pricing: $1 for a 10-minute trial, 100% refundable.
 Regular plans start at $45 per month for 25 sessions in USD markets, or ₹2,700 for 25 sessions in India (~₹108 per session).
 The audio-only design works on slower mobile networks and removes camera-pressure, which matters for self-conscious learners.
 Operating hours 7 AM to midnight cover most adult schedules.